Domestic violence in Australia and Aotearoa-New Zealand during the COVID-19 pandemic

 Download via DOI: https://doi.org/10.48509/molab.7262

 Globally, COVID-19 lockdowns have produced a marked rise in domestic violence.
 Whether the same can be said for Australia and Aotearoa-New Zealand – where provisional statistics on rates of violence during the pandemic have proven inconclusive – is uncertain.
 Still, observations by frontline workers suggest the lockdown has significantly affected the provision of assistance and protection to survivors of abuse, rates of violence have likely spiked, and forms of violence experienced by women are rapidly changing, including increasing rates of online, technology-facilitated abuse.
-This rise in violence is attributed mostly to increased collective confinement in domestic space, and to the pandemic’s varied social and economic consequences, many of which are known to contribute to the incidence of abuse, including social isolation, financial stress, job insecurity and increased alcohol consumption.
+This rise in violence is attributed mostly to increased collective confinement in domestic space, and to the pandemic’s varied social and economic consequences, many of which are known to contribute to the incidence of abuse, including social isolation, financial and professional pressure and an increase in alcohol usage.
 Lockdown measures have also adversely affected the availability and impact of vital frontline services – many of which rely on face-to-face contact – impinging survivors’ ability to seek assistance in times of crisis.

 Statistics on abuse during the pandemic